nusco/narjillos/backlog.md

 + Issue warning when running on CPU with the "wrong" word size We don't use strictfp, because it harms performance.
 So you could get non-deterministic results if you run on a CPU with a different flotpoint precision than the expected one.

-##Seasons
->goal: faster evolution

-    Cyclically vary the amount of food that spawns.

-    Studies show that evolution works best if there are enough resources (food), but not too many.
-The problem is that it's hard to know what "enough but not too many" means.
-So I want to try this: food amount is cyclical.
-I'm hoping that along the way from "almost starving" to "economy of abundance", the system will hit a few evolutionary sweet spots.

-* Seasons

-* Configurable seasonal cycle
-  Max, min and period in config.yaml

 ##Ecological Niches